justiniantaylor/playground/robot/README.md

 8. I then interacted with the web command line interface and did more human / user acceptance testing until I was happy with the result.

 ### Design
-* The code design is fairly basic, there is a robot which can be placed on a table, the table may have any dimensions but default to 5 x 5, so a robot has a table that it has been placed one, but they can both exist without each other, or a robot can be moved to another table or the dimensions of the table can be amended at runtime.
+* The code design is fairly basic, there is a robot which can be placed on a table, the table may have any dimensions but default to 5 x 5, both can exist without each other, and a robot can be moved to another table or the dimensions of the table can be amended at any time.
 * There is a robot service which is used to instantiate and return a new robot object with the default settings.
 * There is then a robot command service which is used to issue commands for a robot, this is done by calling the relevant method on this service and supplying the robot you wish to command.
-This applies all the logic rules for the robot based on its variables (ie its location, direction and table size it has been placed on) in a single stateless location.
+This applies all the logic rules for the robot based on its variables (ie. its location, direction and table size it has been placed on) in a single stateless location.

 ### Instructions